-Vitamin D is misnamed as it is in fact an import sterol hormone with receptors throughout the body’s organs including pancreas, immune system, breast, gut and blood vessels.
-Consequently, its role in health and disease is emerging and low concentrations are implicated in conditions such as diabetes, cancer and cardiovascular disease.
-(Ref: Vitamin D: the underappreciated D-lightful hormone that is important for skeletal and cellular health, MF Holick Current Opinion in Endocrinology & Diabetes Issue: Volume 9(1), February 2002, pp 87-98).
+Vitamin D is misnamed, as it is, in fact, an import sterol hormone with receptors throughout the body’s organs including the pancreas, immune system, breast, gut and blood vessels.
+Consequently, its role in health and disease is emerging and low concentrations are implicated in conditions such as diabetes, cancer and cardiovascular disease (Ref: Vitamin D: the underappreciated D-lightful hormone that is important for skeletal and cellular health, MF Holick Current Opinion in Endocrinology & Diabetes Issue: Volume 9(1), February 2002, pp 87-98).

 But, it is best known for its role in the maintenance of calcium metabolism and bone health.
-Much literature has emerged over the past years to reveal the problem of vitamin D deficiency and the importance of its treatment.
+Much literature has emerged over recent years to reveal the problem of vitamin D deficiency and the importance of its treatment.

-This module is composed of 11 assessment questions and will test the users understanding of typical clinical scenarios relating to vitamin D deficiency; diagnosis and management.
+This module is composed of 11 assessment questions, and will test your understanding of typical clinical scenarios relating to vitamin D deficiency, diagnosis and management.

 Once you successfully complete the module — and achieve the minimum pass rate of 60% — you'll be awarded with a downloadable 1 hour CPD Certificate, which you can print or upload to your CPD Portfolio.

 On completion of this module, you will have an improved understanding of: